OberlinExCo/OberlinExCo.github.io/index.md

 layout: home
 ---

-## Course Application Opening Soon
+## Course Applications Are Now Open!

-Applications to teach an ExCo during the Spring 2021 semester are opening the week of October 4th.
+Applications to teach an ExCo during the Spring 2021 semester are open!

 <a href="/apply/apply" class="primary-btn about-btn">Read More</a>